Picture credit: Unsplash

 It is no secret that there is a growing demand from customers for sustainable practices in retail.
 According to a 2015 report by Nielsen, 73% of Millennials were willing to pay more for sustainable goods.
 A 2019 First Insight report covered in Forbes’ “Sustainable Retail: How Gen Z Is Leading The Pack,” found that 62% of Generation Z, who will start joining the workforce this year, prefer to buy from sustainable brands.

-The report also states that 54% of Generation Z is willing to spend an incremental 10% or more on sustainable products with 50% of millennials, 34% of Generation X, and 23% of baby boomers saying the same.
+The report also states that 54% of Generation Z is willing to spend an incremental 10% or more on sustainable products with 50% of millennials, 34% of Generation X, and 23% of baby boomers said the same.
 Therefore, it can be inferred that with every generation that the demand for sustainability grows.

 Retailers can enhance sustainability through advanced technologies, such as blockchain, data analytics, artificial intelligence (AI), and machine learning (ML).
 But how does that look in practice?
 Here are four ways retailers can use advanced technology to reach their sustainability goals: